In-depth guide

 2. Pricing and yield management

-Static pricing leaves 8-20% of potential RevPAR on the table for an independent hotel.
+Static pricing can leave demand signals unused: peak nights stay underpriced, weak nights stay too expensive, and channel availability does not move with pace.
 The minimum-viable yield management for a 20-50 room boutique: weekly forward forecast, peak/normal/soft rate adjustments by date, minimum-stay restrictions on peak nights, channel availability shifts as demand changes.
-Above 30 rooms with seasonality, an RMS (Duetto, Atomize, IDeaS, RoomPriceGenie) automates this and typically pays back in 6-12 months.
-Below 30 rooms a disciplined weekly manual review often suffices.
+Above 30 rooms with seasonality, an RMS (Duetto, Atomize, IDeaS, RoomPriceGenie) automates anomaly detection and rate recommendations.
+Below 30 rooms, a disciplined weekly manual review often suffices.
 The trap to avoid: pricing all bookings at the same rate.
 Segment by channel, by lead time, by guest type — corporate, group, leisure, last-minute mobile — and price each segment to its willingness-to-pay.
 For dynamic pricing, set a floor and ceiling rate per room type per season, then let the algorithm or weekly review move within those bounds.
 Aggressive uncapped dynamic pricing produces rate swings that annoy guests and break corporate trust.

 3. Distribution and channel mix